-Viva Energy Group is the ultimate governing body and there is a target set for the parent company's Board of 40% female representation as part of its succession planning process.
-Viva Energy Australia Pty Ltd and its entities do not have control over governing body appointments.
+Viva Energy Group is the ultimate governing body for Reliable Petroleum Pty Ltd / Mogas Pty LTD/Directhaul Pty Ltd. There is a target set for the parent company's Board of 40% female representation as part of its succession planning process.
+Viva Energy Australia Pty Ltd and its entities does not have control over governing body appointments.
 An Inclusion and Diversity policy is reviewed and endorsed by the board and is a commitment that applies to all Viva Energy Group employees.
 Additionally, regular progress updates on all aspects of the diversity and inclusion strategy and actions are shared with the Board and gender diversity targets are also reviewed as part of monthly management reporting to the board.